Candidate for NH State Rep. (Hillsborough 40)

 husband | father | lawyer | planning board member

-Working Together for a Stronger New Hampshire.
+Working Together for an Affordable New Hampshire.

 My name is Ben Ming and I’m a candidate for New Hampshire State Representative in the Hillsborough 40 District, covering Hollis, Milford, Mont Vernon, and New Boston.
 I'm an attorney who has served on the Planning Board since the first year that I moved to New Hampshire with my family, and I want to contribute my professional and community knowledge to improve the governmental systems that we have in place to work better for the people of New Hampshire.
 The bedrock of all that I have been able to accomplish in life has been my ability to listen.
 While I have goals for what I want to support in a first term in the State Legislature, I want to hear what dreams and fears you have for yourself and your family’s future.
 Please read on to learn more about me and what I want to accomplish in Concord.
 I hope I can count on your vote in November.